richiecarmichael/Esri-Balls-Barrels-Boxes/README.md

-# Esri-Balls-Barrels-Boxes
+# Balls, Barrels & Boxes

 A prototype of integrating Esri JS 4.0 and the Cannon.js physics engine.

 Click [here](http://richiecarmichael.github.io/balls/index.html) or [here](http://maps.esri.com/rc/physics/index.html) to view the live application.

-#### This application makes use of the following libraries
+#### This application makes use of the following libraries:

 * [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) by [Esri](http://www.esri.com/)
   - Esri’s JavaScript library for mapping and analysis.